 - If there is a break in your Medicare Part A and Part B coverage. - If you no longer qualify for Michigan Medicaid.
 Our plan is for people who qualify for both Medicare and Michigan Medicaid.
-If you lose Michigan Medicaid eligibility, you may have up to 90 days to regain eligibility.
-This period is considered the deeming period. - If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services will notify us if you aren't eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.
+The MI Health Link program allows you to remain enrolled in your health care program for up to three calendar months after the due date.
+This gives you a chance to get your redetermination paperwork sorted out with your caseworker.
+This period of time is called the "deeming" period. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services will notify us if you aren't eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement. - If you knowingly fail to complete and submit any necessary consent or release allowing the ICO and/or providers to access necessary health care and service information.